tjphippen/ganjanode/README.md

     "errors" : ""
 }
 ```

-- If after a few minutes you still have `"connections" : 0,` & `"blocks" : 0,` try running `~/coins/GanjaCoin/src/ganjacoind stop`	and then `~/coins/GanjaCoin/src/ganjacoind` to restart it.

-After current number of blocks matches http://explorer.ganjacoinpro.com/ go back to your PC Wallet to start it.

 Once you've finished the Wallet setup & started your masternode in your Wallet type/paste ```~/coins/GanjaCoin/src/ganjacoind masternode status```